 Despite the fees, retail banks’ consumer banking services make it easier for people to manage their finances.
 Without a bank account, you can get by, but life will be more difficult.
 Without retail banks, you might spend more time on ordinary financial duties.
 For one-time transactions, you may have to pay higher fees.

 Retail banks aren’t the only sort of financial institution.
-In fact, several services are only available through other sorts of banks, as retail banks do not provide them.
+Several services are only available through other sorts of banks, as retail banks do not provide them.

-- Central banks: These institutions act as the central government’s financial agent, managing the country’s money supply and international reserves.
+- Central banks: Act as the central government’s financial agents, managing the country’s money supply and international reserves.
 Issuing money and holding the deposits of other banks or central banks are examples of activities.

 - Commercial Banks: Banks that cater to businesses are known as commercial banks.
-They may provide services that are familiar to retail customers, such as checking and savings accounts and loans, but they also address the specific needs of businesses, such as the capacity to borrow bigger sums of money for operations and the necessity to take a variety of client payments.
+They may provide services familiar to retail customers, such as checking and savings accounts and loans.
+Still, they also address the specific needs of businesses, such as the capacity to borrow bigger sums of money for operations and the necessity to take various client payments.

 - Investment Banks: Investment banks are financial institutions that assist firms in operating in the financial markets.
 An investment bank may assist a company in raising funds by issuing bonds to investors.